 In June – 40 years ago this month – I read 10 books and went to the theatre once.
 Religion had been replaced by C G Jung: I read two books about him, and one on the I Ching (which he sometimes used to diagnose children and others).
 There were two novels by Herman Hesse, which I don’t remember at all.
 Kind of work-related, I read some Sophocles, some Patrick White and some Peter Handke.
 (I’m surprised to find I read the Peter Handke eight months or so before I saw Peter Wherett’s brilliant production at the Nimrod in Belvoir Street with Kate Fitxzpatrick and Peter Carroll.)
 I went to Melbourne to see a Jack Hibberd play, at the Pram Factory with Bill Garner and the fabulous Evelyn Krape.
 I also began reading a history of North Queensland, which a note says I took more than a year to finish.
 And there’s a book each from Bruce Beaver and Robert Adamson.
 Nothing by women.

 I stopped making a note of my reading in my late 20s, so I’ll skip to 2004, just 10 years ago, when I was keeping a blog, the precursor of the one whose entries now appear in the right-hand column here.
-If you want details, you can click on this link.
 It turns out in June 2004 I read an amazing 25 books, almost all of them for my work at The School Magazine.
 So I was paid to read fabulous novels by Terry Pratchett, Geraldine McCaughrean, Allan Baillie, Susan Cooper and Gillian Cross, picture books by Julius Lester & Jerry Pinkney, Alan Ahlberg & Peter Bailey, Colin & Jacqui Hawkins, and Anna & Barbara Fienberg & Kim Gamble, and poetry by Myra Cohn Livingston.
-Good work if you can get it!
+Good work and I was lucky to get it!

 On my own 10 cents in June 2004, I read three volumes of Neil Gaiman’s Sandman epic, and – some suffering is self-induced – The Da Vinci Code.